xt10101/SG-Notes/Week2_Interiew_Notes copy.md

 (poltics) Don't have enough infomation(be confident in what you don't know_

-Aim to be the top of your profcienty (show your ambition)

 Why did you not stay with NG

+# Tips
 Listen really carefully aobut the roile

-What does the rolve involve me doing

-Who am I working with

-If I am Successful where can that lead me in the comapany

-Life is all about making Choices

 (Growing in multiple directions)

-How that presents

 Smile more

 on my feet, struggle to get the word how I deal with that

+**Questions**

+What does the role involve me doing?

+Who am I working with (what specifc area of the customer will I work with)

+If I am Successful where can that lead me in the comapany (what could I be doing after the customer contract is finished?)

+Do we bring a pack lunch?

+What is the big targets for 2025?

+What is the reason to bring in DevOps Eningeers?

+Interview Prep Notes
 Not done the task before

-ask if its similar to anything opther projects
+Working anywhere is In Lockheed martin? ask if its similar to anything opther projects opinion based question

-Interview Prep Notes

-Ice Breaker

 25 min interviews